Guests

 Guests Film Festival Women's Worlds 2025

-Panelist Cinema Against Forgetting – Focus on Afghanistan
+Panelist Cinema Against Forgetting – Afghanistan in Focus.

-Shikiba Babori was born in Kabul and has lived in Europe since the late 1970s.
-In 2003, she returned to her homeland for the first time as a journalist and ethnologist to report from there and train Afghan colleagues in journalism.
-She is the founder of the Afghan-German women reporters’ network Kalima-News and author of the book Die Afghaninnen – Spielball der Politik (Campus Verlag).
-In her work, she gives visibility to the voices of Afghan women and addresses how war, power politics, and patriarchy continue to shape their lives today.
+Shikiba Babori was born in Kabul and has been living in Europe since the late 1970s.
+In 2003, she returned to her home country for the first time as a journalist and ethnologist to report from there and to train Afghan female journalists.
+She is the founder of the Afghan-German reporter network Kalima-News and the author of the book Die Afghaninnen – Spielball der Politik (Campus Verlag).
+Through her work, she amplifies the voices of Afghan women and addresses how war, power politics, and patriarchy continue to shape their lives today.

 Director KICKOFF